neurogamedev/MuseUnity-Windows-NeurogameTemplate/README.md

 ## How can I learn to make neurogames?

 You need to know how to make games first.
-Then, I recommend checking The Wiki for more information on the "neuro" part of neurogames.
+Then, I recommend checking [This Template's Wiki](https://github.com/neurogamedev/MuseUnity-Windows-NeurogameTemplate/wiki) for more information on the "neuro" part of neurogames.

 ## The shoulders of giants